-Chicco launched their new Fit2 Rear-Facing Only Infant & Toddler Seat early this year and I was lucky enough to receive one of the very first production models for review.
+Chicco launched their new Fit2 Rear-Facing Only Infant & Toddler Seat last year and I was lucky enough to receive one of the very first production models for review.
 This may have been my favorite Christmas present but don’t tell my husband or kids that I said that. 😀

 Fit2 is an innovative new product that fits children in 2 stages, infant and toddler.
 Initially, it’s an infant seat rated down to 4 pounds.
 Just like the popular KeyFit infant carseat, the Chicco Fit2 will be an excellent option for newborns and preemies too.
 But unlike other infant seats, Fit2 transitions into a stage 2, rear-facing seat for toddlers 9-24 months.
 The “magic” is in the base which has a infant setting and a toddler setting.
 The infant setting places the carrier in a reclined position that is necessary for newborns and younger babies.
 The more upright setting is appropriate for toddlers 9-24 months who are crawling or walking already, and offers the child some extra legroom.

 I’m sure many of our savvy readers are wondering if this is just some gimmick or if Fit2 can really deliver on its promise to fit toddlers comfortably up to 24 months.
 Well… wonder no more because this seat delivers and I’m officially in love.
 I’m talking pink sparkly hearts with rainbows and unicorns love. 😛

 Fit2 retains everything we know and love about the KeyFit 30 but adds a 7-position no-rethread harness, an anti-rebound bar on the base (Chicco refers to this as a “stabilizer bar”), premium Italian fabrics (Fit2 is made in Italy), European beltpath routing for installations without the base and you can get a lot more use out of it before your kiddo outgrows it.
 How do you say, “winner, winner, chicken dinner” in Italian?